-It’s a new year, which means there are new opportunities to take the ACT with ACT test dates for 2021-2022!
-Hopefully this year will be filled with fewer cancelled test dates and higher scores!
+It’s a new year, which means there are new opportunities to take the ACT with ACT test dates for 2022!

 Aside from these national test dates, many schools will offer the ACT during the school day, especially in states where it is the state-mandated test for juniors.

 Check with your school counselor or state education website to see if and when your school offers the tests.
-These tests usually begin at the end of February (states like Kansas, Ohio, and Arkansas begin offering the ACT on February 23, 2021) and go until mid April (Wyoming, Montana, and South Carolina offer their last test on April 20, 2021).
+These tests usually begin at the end of February (states including Kansas, Ohio, and Arkansas) and until mid April (Wyoming, Montana, and South Carolina).

 |Full ACT test (no writing)||$60|

 |Full ACT (with writing)||$85|

 If you are a student who is eligible for Federal Free and Reduced lunch programs, the ACT offers waivers for up to four ACT tests and unlimited score reports.